letisiapangataa/music-playlist-api/README.md

 ---

 ## Overview
-This Music Playlist API is a project built with .NET 8 minimal APIs that allows users to create playlists, add or remove tracks, and fetch playlist details.
+A Music Playlist API is a project built with .NET 8 minimal APIs that allows users to create playlists, add or remove tracks, and fetch playlist details.

 It demonstrates:
 - Event-driven architecture with pluggable event buses (InMemory, RabbitMQ, Kafka)